 What it is: An Echo camera – but wait, it’s not a security camera, it’s a style camera.
 That means…

 What it does: It helps you take full selfies, compare outfits, and uses smart tech to recommend outfit pairings.
 If you log in all your outfits, it can even start to organize your wardrobe by weather, season, and occasion.
 You can share the results with your friends.
 Learn more in our review.

 Who it’s for: You already know if this will be a good fit or not.
 Instagram-obsessed people are more likely to love it.
 On the other hand, this level of outfit organization isn’t for everyone, and the price is pretty high.

-What it is: An upcoming Echo dash mounted device that provides Alexa compatibility for your car.
-Amazon introduced this device at its event in September 2018, but we still don’t know when it will be available to the public.
+What it is: An Echo dash-mounted device that provides Alexa compatibility for your car.
+Amazon introduced this device at its event in September 2018, and it’s currently available by invitation only.

 What it does: It brings all the Alexa features to the car without requiring a built-in dashboard.
 That includes audio books, news reports, weather reports, and connecting with nearby smart devices for your door and garage.

 Who it’s for: Big Alexa fans who also have cars.
 The cost is also low, opening this device up to a wider audience than some Echo devices.

 Cost: $50 retail, but as of January 23, 2019, it’s available by invitation only for $25